awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/adding-lifecycle-hooks.md

   --lifecycle-transition autoscaling:EC2_INSTANCE_TERMINATING
 ```

 To receive notifications using Amazon SNS or Amazon SQS, you must specify a notification target and an IAM role\.
-For more information, see [Configuring a notification target for a lifecycle hook](configuring-lifecycle-hook-notifications.md)\.
+For more information, see [Configuring a notification target for lifecycle notifications](configuring-lifecycle-hook-notifications.md)\.

 For example, add the following options to specify an SNS topic as the notification target\.